 Dee, a dark elf, although her people call themselves simply "elves" and call the other kind of elves faint elves.
-She is a good friend of Two's, and is growing to be a good friend of Mack's.
-She veers between friendship and irritation with Steff, with whom she has serious disagreements on pretty much everything.
+She is a good friend of Two's and has gradually become a good friend of Mack's, but veers between friendship and irritation with Steff, with whom she has serious disagreements on pretty much everything.
 She is a priestess of Arakhis, the dark elf goddess, and is studying to be a Subtle Arts (telepathy) major.
 She is usually the most serious-minded and level-headed of the central characters, and has a rather dry wit.

 The major antagonists (to date):

 Puddy, Psycho Lesbian and, at first appearance, Manipulative Bastard.
 Although still a recurring character, her reign as a serious antagonist comes to an end pretty quickly; Word of God is that the author didn't feel the original situation was sustainable.
 She all but disappeared from the story for a long while, but reappeared in the gladiatorial ring, and her success there is one of the series' mysteries.
 She's only had a handful of appearances since then, and has not appeared in the second year's material to date.